-Fertilize spider plants once a month in summer at most or otherwise a few times a year using a water-soluble or slow-release houseplant fertilizer.
+Fertilize spider plants once a month in summer at most using a water-soluble fertilizer or otherwise a few times a year using a slow-release houseplant fertilizer.
 Start by using half the recommended amount on the package.
 Avoid overfertilizing; besides the leaf tips browning, too much fertilizer could cause the plant to cut back on plantlet production.

 Forgetting the fertilizer is better than using it too often; the plant may grow well with little to no fertilizer.
 The spider plant doesn't require fertilizer in fall and winter, which is true for many houseplants.

 "Moderate" and "average" may be some of the best words used to describe nearly any aspect of spider plant care.
 It likes a moderate amount of humidity, essentially suited to the typical household most of the year.
 In situations where indoor air might be too dry, such as in the middle of winter, placing the plant in or near the bathroom gives it a little more humidity.

 The spider plant prefers room temperatures between 65 and 75 degrees Fahrenheit, which makes it ideal in the typical home.
 These indoor plants tolerate temperatures from 55 to 80 degrees Fahrenheit but doesn't do well outside of that temperature range.
 On nice spring or summer days within its ideal temperature range, a spider plant also does well on a porch or patio in an area of indirect sunlight or at least partial shade.
 Keep it out of the bright direct sunlight, especially on a hot day.

 How to Prune Spider Plants